Research suggests that irritable bowel syndrome (IBS) affects about

 Keep reading to learn about the basics of CBD and how it may help treat the gastrointestinal symptoms of IBS.

 CBD is a cannabinoid found in the cannabis plant.
 Unlike its close cousin tetrahydrocannabinol (THC), CBD doesn’t produce a “high” feeling.
-It also has fewer potential unpleasant side effects than THC, even if taken in large doses.
+It also has fewer potential unpleasant side effects than THC.

 There are three different types of CBD: